vmware/vic/doc/user_doc/vic_admin/upgrade_vch.md

 1. On the system on which you run `vic-machine`, navigate to the directory that contains the new version of the `vic-machine` utility.
 2. Run the `vic-machine upgrade` command.

    The following example includes the options required to upgrade a virtual container host in a simple vCenter Server environment.

+  - You must specify the username and optionally the password, either in the `target` option or separately in the `--user` and `--password` options.
+  - If the virtual container host has a name other than the default name, `virtual-container-host`, you must specify the `--name` or `--id` option.
+  - If multiple compute resources exist in the datacenter, you must specify the `--compute-resource` or `--id` option.
-You must specify the username and optionally the password, either in the `target` option or separately in the `--user` and `--password` options.
-If your vSphere environment uses untrusted, self-signed certificates, you must also specify the thumbprint of the vCenter Server instance or ESXi host in the `--thumbprint` option.
-If the virtual container host has a name other than the default name, `virtual-container-host`, you must specify the `--name` or `--id` option.
-If multiple compute resources exist in the datacenter, you must specify the `--compute-resource` or `--id` option.
+  - If your vSphere environment uses untrusted, self-signed certificates, you must also specify the thumbprint of the vCenter Server instance or ESXi host in the `--thumbprint` option.
+To obtain the thumbprint of the vCenter Server or ESXi host certificate, run `vic-machine` without the specifying the `--thumbprint` or `--force` options.
+The upgrade of the virtual container host fails, but the resulting error message includes the required certificate thumbprint.
+You can copy the thumbprint from the error message and run `vic-machine` again, including the `--thumbprint` option.

    <pre>$ vic-machine<i>-darwin</i><i>-linux</i><i>-windows</i> upgrade
 --target <i>vcenter_server_username</i>:<i>password</i>@<i>vcenter_server_address</i>